The Early Development Years

 His influence can only extend further in the future as the type, temperament and ability become more widely recognized.
 He has established himself as a particularly influential broodmare sire.

 The Djebel sire line has produced many good performance horses and Rodeo Rush is by his son, the French import Rush.
-Star Black Minstrel, Terlings Deo Juvante and Targui are other established Djebel sire lines.
+Star Black Minstril, Terlings Deo Juvante and Targui are other established Djebel sire lines.

 Rodeo Rush was the classic thoroughbred stock horse type and he won 27 races including 6 wins straight in Newcastle.
 He was used in the stud as an aged horse in the early 1980’s and his stock have performed right at the top in polo and polocrosse.
-He has 82 registered progeny including such horses as Kimridge Lady Di, Haydon Olivia, Edenhope Jennica, Edenhope Betsy Anne, Edenhope Selica, Haydon Jasmine, Haydon Rush, Haydon Raylina, Haydon Impala, Haydon Bambileen, Haydon Hush, etc.
+He has 82 registered progeny including such horses as Kimridge Lady Di, Haydon Olivia, Edenhope Jennica, Edenhope Betsy Anne, Edenhope Selica, Haydon Jasmine, Haydon Rush, Haydon Raylina, Haydon Impala, Haydon Bambileen, sire Haydon Hush, Tara Hall Ace, etc.

 The Breezette Factor